 2. Shop at the Lower End of Your Price Range

-Then when you know your realistic price range, another way to make sure you don’t get in over your head when buying a house in Los Angeles is to shop at the lower end of your price range.
+Then when you know your realistic price range, another way to make sure you don’t get in over your head when buying a house in Riverside is to shop at the lower end of your price range.
 You don’t have to spend as much as your pre-approval indicates you can.
 Better to allow yourself some financial breathing room than to stretch yourself to the limit.
 Those in the industry recommend shopping at the lower end of your price range because “you free up extra cash for things like remodeling and new furniture.
 Instead of feeling stretched when the mortgage payment is due, you can rest easy in your wonderful new home.”

 3. Be Aware of the Additional Costs